Dual Diagnosis Treatment Washington, NC

 Services provided:

-• Mental health services, professional interventionist and social skills training
+• Mental health services, social skills development and professional interventionist

 • People with trauma